MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 ::: moniker range="sc-vmm-2016"

+>[NOTE]
-- Azure Site Recovery currently doesn't have to ability for a direct VMware to Hyper-V conversion.
+>Azure Site Recovery currently doesn't have the ability for a direct VMware to Hyper-V conversion.
 [Read more](https://feedback.azure.com/forums/256299-site-recovery/suggestions/10050060-asr-to-support-vmware-to-hyper-v-protection-migrat) about up-voting this solution.

 ::: moniker-end